Fact Storm Hub

 So what changed?

 That’s where the story gets interesting.
 Because the answer wasn’t a single invention.
 It wasn’t one genius in one workshop.
-It was a slow, geography-driven, civilization-spanning accumulation of technique — passed through trade routes, buried hoards, and forgotten fields — that built the metallurgical knowledge base we’re still excavating today.
+It was a slow, geography-driven, civilization-spanning accumulation of technique — believed to have begun in Anatolia, the Caucasus, or the surrounding region — passed through trade routes, buried hoards, and forgotten fields — that built the metallurgical knowledge base we’re still excavating today.

 Literally excavating.
 The evidence is still coming out of the ground.